 Dunedin was once New Zealand’s largest and wealthiest city, an important hub of commerce and trade.
 During these prosperous times, a great metropolitan centre of grand Victorian and Edwardian buildings was constructed, taking inspiration from the style, street names and layout of Edinburgh, Scotland.

 Most of these buildings remain today, and it is said that Dunedin has the finest collection of Victorian and Edwardian buildings in the southern hemisphere.

 Both walks are loop tracks and they cross paths on the north side of Dunedin's central Octagon.
-A brochure is readily available which shows the route of the Heritage Walks, with a numbered key showing the location of each building with a heritage plaque.
+A map is available from the Dunedin iSITE which shows the route of the Heritage Walks, with a numbered key showing the location of each building with a heritage plaque.